crowbarz/aiopioneer/README.md

 _awaitable_ `PioneerAVRConnection.connect(`_reconnect_: **bool** = True`)`

-Establish a connection to the AVR.
+Establish a connection to the AVR, and query the AVR device model if parameter `model` is not set.
 Set _reconnect_ to **True** to re-establish the connection if it is disconnected.

+Raises `AVRConnectionError` on connection errors, with `err` indicating the connection error.

 _awaitable_ `PioneerAVRConnection.disconnect(`_reconnect_: **bool**`)`